-Chiropractor costs vary from location to location, the experience of the practitioner is also a factor.
+Chiropractor costs vary from location to location and the experience of the practitioner is also a factor.

-We researched the prices of 30 chiropractors in the UK and below, you can see an average of the prices we received.
+In 2022, we researched the prices of 30 chiropractors in the UK and below you can see an average of the prices we received.

-Chiropractor prices in London and the south were more expensive than other regions, use our figures below as a rough guide to chiropractor costs (updated in December 2019):
+Chiropractor prices in London and the south were more expensive than in other regions, use our figures below as a rough guide to chiropractor costs (updated in April 2022):